Traumatic Brain Injury Lawyers in Austin

 The specifics of your claim will determine the value of your case.
 Case with long term effects that may need long term future care may be valued higher than cases of mild injury that don’t need an in-depth rehabilitation plan.
 Speak with an attorney today to find out more about your case.

 TBIs in children are common where a child has been involved in an accident.
 Children's brains are still developing; therefore child traumatic brain injuries can have serious long term consequences.
-When a child suffers a traumatic brain injury, they may not communicate their symptoms as easily as an adult would.
+When a child suffers a TBI, they may not communicate their symptoms as easily as an adult would.
 Therefore, you will want to keep a close watch on them and make a note of any physical or emotional changes shortly after the accident.

 You may observe: